NEXT LIVE WEBINAR:

 Are you aware of the enormous positive impact you can have in the birth room simply by the quality of your presence as a birth professional?

 With the alarmingly high prevalence of birth trauma among birthing families in Australia, a concerted and all-encompassing approach is required as birth professionals to turn these statistics around.

 Much of the blame for birth trauma tends to be levelled at ‘the system’ and high levels of obstetric intervention.
 Yet, all parts make up the whole, and there is much that can be done by each birth professional at a micro level to help mitigate the potential for trauma.

 The neurobiology of birth predisposes birthing persons to overwhelm, no matter how smoothly birth might appear to unfold.
 Looking through a neuro-physiological lens, the birthing experience can all too often shift into a protective survival mode which places the person on high alert for ‘danger’ and brings with it a whole host of autonomic nervous system and behavioural changes.
 It is sadly rare in 2020 to find the ‘sweet spot’ in birth where primal birthing power is at its peak in the context of minimal or no fear.
 However, working backwards from our needs for a strong sense of safety as birthing mammals, this situation is entirely possible to cultivate through a whole-person approach.

-This inaugural workshop is designed to help you:
+This inaugural webinar series is designed to help you:

 understand the roots of trauma within the autonomic nervous system